 3. Form Partnerships with Banks and Payment Networks

-A credit card processing company needs to partner with banks and payment networks such as Visa, Mastercard, and American Express to facilitate transactions.
+A start your own credit card processing company needs to partner with banks and payment networks such as Visa, Mastercard, and American Express to facilitate transactions.
 Building these relationships early on will allow you to offer a variety of payment options to your customers, enhancing your credibility and competitiveness.

 4. Develop or Purchase a Payment Gateway